upperlinecode/CS-and-the-City-Curriculum/data/bias.md

 ## Case Study 3: Bias in Visualization

 Consider the three sets of data visualizations below.
-Each pair represents the same information:
+Each pair represents the same information.

+#### Discussion Questions

+- Why did the person making each of these graphs choose to represent the data the way they have?
+- What message do you think that person was trying to communicate by making those choices?
+- Which do you think is more biased? more unbiased?

 | Visualization A | Visualization B |
 | :---: | :---: |